rezayulius/zow-zow/README.md

 ## 🛡️ Filament Admin Panel

-Zow Zow includes a powerful admin panel built with Filament PHP, providing a modern and intuitive interface for content management.
+Zow Vetique includes a powerful admin panel built with Filament PHP, providing a modern and intuitive interface for content management.

 ### 🚀 Admin Access